pilover100/Starlus-Plugin/README.md

 Starlus space is home to a rich history brought to it by technological innovation and a mystical wormhole.

 Important events:
+BCE: Before Common Era (BC), ACE: After Common Era (AD)

+* ~220,000 BCE: The first members of the Starlus Species appear
-* Starlus civilization born
+* ~2000 BCE: Modern Starlus civilization is born
-* Starlus start exploring their home system
+* ~200 BCE: Starlus start exploring their home system
-* The first arrival, the wormhole brings foreign travelers to their system, inspiring the Starlus to explore space
+* ~400 ACE: The first arrival, the wormhole brings foreign travelers to their system, inspiring the Starlus to explore space more extensively
-* Invention of the first hyperdrive
+* ~525 ACE: Invention of the first hyperdrive
-* Colonization of nearby habitable planets
+* ~550 ACE: Colonization of nearby habitable planets
-* Discovery of the wormhole
+* ~600 ACE: Discovery of the wormhole
-* The second arrival, this time the wormhole brings violence, a young waring species is connected to the Starlus by the wormhole.
+* ~650 ACE: The second arrival, this time the wormhole brings violence, a young waring species is connected to the Starlus by the wormhole.
-* Starlus start to develop military hardware
+* ~650 ACE: Starlus start to develop military hardware
-* Numerous over encounters occur via the wormhole, some peaceful, some violent, some are just empty systems.
+* ~750 ACE <-> present day: Numerous other encounters occur via the wormhole, some peaceful, some violent, some are just empty systems.
-* Every habitable planet within their region of space is colonized
+* ~1525 ACE: Every habitable planet within their region of space is colonized
-* The Starlus technocracy is established
+* ~1600 ACE: The Starlus technocracy is established
-* Foreshadow developed, the most powerful weapon in their arsenal
+* ~1850 ACE: Foreshadow developed, the most powerful weapon in their arsenal
-* The player arrives to the Starlus
+* ~3010 ACE: The player arrives to the Starlus

+Dates after this point are variable as they are influenced by the player